rifanid98/elemes/README.md

 Or you can visit the deployed endpoints [here](https://elemes-adnin.herokuapp.com/) and visit the [swagger](https://elemes-adnin.herokuapp.com/docs) docs.

+## Database Seeding

+- The migration will be executed automatically when the server starts.
+- Run ```yarn typeorm migration:run``` or ```npm run typeorm migration:run``` to seed default data.
+- If you faced an error when executing migration command, please visit ```localhost:3000/auth/migrate``` (localhost) or ```https://elemes-adnin.herokuapp.com/api/auth/migrate``` (if you have to).
+Some text editors or IDEs sometimes cache the TypeORM config and cause TypeORM anomalies.

 ### !Notes

-If you faced an error response when executing the migration, it means a conflict occurred indicating that the data was migrated before (by me or by someone else).
+If you faced an error response when executing the migration through the endpoint, it means a conflict occurred indicating that the data was migrated before (by me or by someone else).

 After the migration is executed, there will be 2 roles and 2 users (Staff & Admin)